University Financial Policies

 - Membership fees to warehouse club stores (Costco, Sam's Club, etc.)

-- Movies or video rentals
+- Motorcycle, scooter, bicycle, or similar rentals

 - Payments made to individuals

 - Personal reading materials (magazines, books, newspapers, etc.)

 - Repairs, maintenance, or towing of personal vehicles